Troubleshooting & FAQ¶

 Q: Can I run a graphical desktop?

 A: Yes, lightweight desktop environments like LXDE work on 128MB+ systems.
 Full desktops like GNOME/KDE are too heavy.
+No significant effort has been taken yet to build or install these desktops, however.

 Q: Can I run Python/C/other languages?